 President Marcuse’s extensive fashion industry experience includes serving as the Director of Retail Planning for the Donna Karan Company and Director of Retail Planning for childrenswear manufacturer Mamiye Sales, Inc. President Marcuse also held buying positions at companies including Montgomery Ward, The Limited, Inc. (Lane Bryant), and Macy’s, where she began her career in the Executive Training Program.

 Throughout her tenure, President Marcuse has led LIM College through a period of incredible strategic growth in enrollment, physical presence, and academic mission.
 Most notably, she has overseen LIM’s ascension to become a master’s degree-granting institution, while at the same time ensuring that admissions are more selective and the student body is both geographically and ethnically diverse.

 President Marcuse is on the Advisory Board of Fashion Group International and is a member of the Board of Trustees of APC Colleges, where she is an active advocate for higher education issues on both the state and federal levels.
+She is also a member of the Women’s Forum of New York, which is an organization dedicated to the advancement of women’s leadership.
 In 2014, President Marcuse received an honorary Doctor of Commercial Science degree in recognition of her significant contributions to the advancement of education in the business of fashion and in 2018 she was recognized with BRAG's Fashion Leadership Award.

 Michael T. Donohue